-Suitability Isolated land in the Green Belt Availability Site promoted through SHLAA or Council's call for sites by landowner Achievability Site promoted through SHLAA or Council's call for sites by landowner Assessment conclusion The site was added to the SHLAA in 2010.
-The site is in the Green Belt and is in an isolated location.
+Suitability Not suitable = Isolated land in the Green Belt Availability Available = Site promoted through SHLAA or Council's call for sites by landowner Achievability Achievable = Site promoted through SHLAA or Council's call • for sites by landowner Assessment The site was added to the SHLAA in 2010.
+The site is in the conclusion Green Belt and is in an isolated location.
 Where a site is located within the Green Belt, the Government is clear that inappropriate development is harmful to the Green Belt and should not be approved except in very special circumstances.
 As part of the site falls within Flood Zones 2 and 3, any proposals on the site should accord with Policy LPD 3 and Policy LPD 4 of the Local Planning Document.
 As the site is within the setting of a Listed Building, any proposals on the site should accord with Policy LPD 27 of the Local Planning Document.
 As the site partially falls within an Archaeological Site of Importance, any proposals on the site should accord with Policy LPD 30 of the Local Planning Document.
-As the site contains a non-designated heritage asset and within the setting of several non- designated heritage assets, any proposals on the site should accord with

-Policy LPD 31 of the Local Planning Document.
+As the site contains a non-designated heritage asset and is within the setting of several non-designated heritage assets, any proposals on the site should accord with Policy LPD 31 of the Local Planning Document.
 The capacity of the site needs to accord with Policy LPD 33 of the Local Planning Document but also be mindful of the above considerations.
 Consideration would also need to be given to other policies in the Development Plan.
+Information from the SHLAA 2024 consultation states the landowner wishes to continue to promote the site for residential development.

+SHLAA conclusion category

-Information from the SHLAA 2023 consultation indicates that an outline planning application should be received shortly.
-SHLAA conclusion Site is not deliverable or developable category
+Site is not deliverable or developable